mcfnord/rml/src/busto.md

 Dalsing at that time, as Farina requested.
 He re-iiled them when he returned to work in mid- March after his leave.

-F. Violation of State and Federal Employment Laws
+# See Violation of State and Federal Employment Laws

 Both the Merrival and Penner Complaints contain numerous allegations of employment law violations.
 I will review those in the Merrival Complaint first, followed by the Penner